Hey X-Plane Community and Greetings from the Team!

 Why our price is changing…

 In preparation for taking X-Plane to the next level (everything above plus projects that we’re not ready to share), we have decided to raise the base price of X-Plane 12 to $79.99 in the next few months.
 This will allow us to continue expanding our team to provide the most realistic flight simulation experience imaginable.
-If you’ve yet to upgrade to X-Plane 12, you can purchase it now at the legacy price ($59.99) for a limited time.

 Try the X-Plane 12 Demo for Free Today